Composer Usage Tips

 Configuration

-Composer is closely integrated with version control tool Git.
-If you do not use Git, it is necessary to tell it to Composer:
+Composer is closely integrated with the version control tool Git.
+If you don't have Git installed, you need to tell Composer not to use it:

 composer -g config preferred-install dist